Cloudy skies, rain showers expected in PHL due to ITCZ, easterlies

-The easterlies are also affecting the rest of the country, the Philippine Atmospheric Geophysical and Astronomical Services Administration said.
+The Philippine Atmospheric Geophysical and Astronomical Services Administration said the easterlies are also affecting the rest of the country.

-As a result, PAGASA said Davao Region and SOCCSKSARGEN will have cloudy skies with scattered rain showers and thunderstorms.
+As a result, Davao Region and SOCCSKSARGEN will have cloudy skies with scattered rain showers and thunderstorms.

 Flash floods or landslides during moderate to at times heavy rains are possible.